With Exchange 2016 in public preview–and many folks already downloading the bits–it was time to sharpen our pencils and write a 2016 install series.

-If you don’t have the space then consider an external USB 3.0 or eSATA drive.
+If you don’t have space, then consider an external USB 3.0 or eSATA drive.
 I have a number of colleagues that run successfully this way.
 Some laptops let you swap out their optical drive for a secondary hard drive.
 Either way, internal or external, a second hard drive is a nice way to keep things organized.
-For an extra boost you may want to consider a solid state drive.
-I currently own a Samsung 850 EVO 500GB SSD and I am thoroughly impressed with it.
+For an extra boost, you may want to consider a solid-state drive.
+I currently own a Samsung 850 EVO 500GB SSD, and I am thoroughly impressed with it.

-My current setup is a HP DL380 G5 with 2 quad core Xeon processors, 32GB of RAM and 700GB usable drive space.
-This setup currently runs a domain controller, one multi-role Exchange 2010 server, two multi-role Exchange 2013 servers, two Exchange 2016 servers, a file server, a Kemp Virtual Load Balancer and Windows 8.1.
+My current setup is an HP DL380 G5 with 2 quad-core Xeon processors, 32GB of RAM, and 700GB of usable drive space.
+This setup currently runs a domain controller, one multi-role Exchange 2010 server, two multi-role Exchange 2013 servers, two Exchange 2016 servers, a file server, a Kemp Virtual Load Balancer, and Windows 8.1.
 They all run 24×7 with resources to spare.

 Lab ready to go?
 Awesome!

 Keeping it simple

 Hopefully, you have been using multi-role Exchange servers for some time.
 I haven’t been splitting out Exchange roles since the early 2010 days, and even then, I did so begrudgingly.
 Thankfully with Exchange 2016, this is no longer a possibility.

 While multi-role was a strong recommendation in Exchange 2013, this is now mandatory in Exchange 2016.
 In the screenshot below, you will notice the absence of the Client Access role.
 This has been combined into the Mailbox role.

 That said, we will deploy a single multi-role Exchange 2016 server into our existing Exchange 2013 environment.
 In future series, we will explore high availability and failover.